mennamamdouh/Paint-Desktop-Application/README.md

 - After the mouse is released, the drawn shape is added to an array list which contains all the previous drawn shapes.
 - The idea behind *Pencil* and *Eraser* is to draw very small rectangles over and over while we're dragging the mouse.
   - Pencil draws with a picked color.
-  - Eraser draws with the Applet's background color.
+  - Eraser draws with the Applet's background color (white in our case).
-- Regarding the extra options such as *Solid Shapes*, *Clear All*, and *Undo*.
+- Regarding the extra options, *Solid Shapes*, *Clear All*, and *Undo*.
   - Solid Shapes are drawn through a checkbox.
 If this box is checked, we use `fill` method instead of `draw`.
+For example, to draw a solid rectangle.
     ```java
     if(e.getStateChange() == ItemEvent.SELECTED){
         currentSolidState = true;